(E204CW Revised 03/08/2017)

 "Services" means the technical support provided under Maintenance.
 If Esri provides Training or Professional Services directly to Customer, then Services also include Training and Professional Services.

-"Software" means all or any portion of Esri's proprietary commercial off-the-shelf software, excluding Data, accessed or downloaded from an Esri-authorized website or delivered on any media in any format including backups, updates, service packs, patches, hot fixes, or permitted merged copies.
+"Software" means any proprietary commercial off-the-shelf software, excluding Data, accessed or downloaded from an Esri-authorized website or that Esri delivers on any media in any format including backups, updates, service packs, patches, hot fixes, or permitted merged copies.

-"Term License" means a license or access provided for use of a Product for a limited time period ("Term") or on a subscription or transaction basis.
+"Term License" means a license for use of a Product for a limited time period ("Term").

 "Training Materials" means digital or printed content required to complete Training, which may include, but is not limited to, workbooks, data, concepts, exercises, and exams.